Ishrak789/Austin-Crash-Risk-Intelligence-System/README.md

 # Austin-Crash-Risk-Intelligence-System

 This project explores how data science and machine learning can be used to **identify when and where traffic crashes are most likely to happen in Austin, and estimate their potential severity and cost**.
-Using Austin’s public crash dataset along with weather, temporal, and spatial features, we built predictive models that help turn historical crash records into **actionable risk insights for public safety, city planning, and mobility decision-making**.
+Using Austin’s public crash dataset along with weather, temporal, and spatial features, I built predictive models that help turn historical crash records into **actionable risk insights for public safety, city planning, and mobility decision-making**.

 ---